-Explore how the way in which transport systems are organised can play a role in improving health and addressing health inequalities
+Explore how transport can play a role in improving health and addressing health inequalities

 Why transport matters for health

 How transport systems are organised can play a role in improving health and addressing health inequalities.
-Transport can affect health directly, in terms of air pollution or active travel.
-It can also affect health indirectly through its relationship with the wider determinants of health, such as providing access to public services and an individual’s place of work.
+Transport can affect health directly, for example the health benefits of walking and cycling (active travel) or the negative effects of air pollution.
+It can also affect health indirectly through supporting other building blocks of good health, such as providing access to public services and someone’s place of work.

-Explore the different ways in which transport can affect health outcomes below.
+Explore the different ways transport can affect health below.

-Increasing physical activity and minimising time spent sitting down helps to maintain a healthy weight and reduces the risk of cardiovascular disease, type 2 diabetes, cancer and depression.
+Increasing physical activity and minimising the time we spend sitting down helps to maintain a healthy weight and reduces the risk of cardiovascular disease, type 2 diabetes, cancer and depression.
 The NHS recommends that adults should do at least 150 minutes of moderate activity, or 75 minutes of vigorous activity, each week.
-Walking and cycling as part of one’s travel routine – whether for an entire journey or to access public transport – can help meet these targets.
-There will be little benefit, however, if this means of exercise merely displaces the time for physical activity, or if the activity is not prolonged or intense enough to affect health outcomes.
+Walking and cycling as part of our travel routine – whether for an entire journey or to access public transport – can help meet these targets.

-The health impact of noise is well documented too, with unwanted sound associated with higher levels of stress, anxiety, sleep deprivation, high blood pressure and cardiovascular disease.
+The health impact of noise is well documented too.
+Unwanted sound is associated with higher levels of stress, anxiety, sleep deprivation, high blood pressure and cardiovascular disease.
 Noise pollution can also result in cognitive impairment in children.

-More in-depth analysis on air and noise pollution will be published separately as part of our upcoming releases to the evidence hub.
+More in-depth analysis on air pollution will be published separately as part of the neighbourhoods and surroundings topic section.

-A review of transport-related interventions found beneficial impacts from campaigns to increase helmet use for cyclists and to promote the use of child car seats and seat belts.
-Traffic-calming measures and legislation against drink driving were also found to be effective.
+Policy interventions on transport can make a positive difference to people’s health.
+A review of transport-related interventions found beneficial impacts from campaigns to increase helmet use for cyclists and promote the use of child car seats and seat belts.
+Traffic-calming measures and legislation against drunk driving were also found to be effective.

-Transport also provides access to work, which itself has an important impact on health.
+Transport also provides access to work, which is an important building block of health.

-Transport systems could be exclusionary for seven potential reasons, and these include a combination of personal and system-level factors:
+Transport systems can contribute to exclusion of certain population groups for various reasons, including a combination of personal and system-level factors: